Shaikhkashir2811/Mojito/README.md

 # 🍸 Landing Page Mojito

-A modern, responsive landing page built with **React, CSS and GSAP animations**.
+A modern, responsive landing page built with **React, CSS, and GSAP animations**.
-This project is designed to showcase smooth transitions, animations, and an attractive UI.
+This project showcases smooth transitions, animations, and an attractive UI.

 ---